Abhiwarkar/streaming-content-strategy-analytics/README.md

 ## 🚀 Conclusion

-This project demonstrates a **complete data analytics workflow** including:

-* Data generation and preparation
-* Data cleaning and transformation
-* Exploratory data analysis
-* SQL-based business insights
-* Interactive dashboard development

-The project highlights how data analytics can help **streaming platforms improve content strategy and user engagement**.
+This project demonstrates how **data analytics can help streaming platforms improve content strategy and user engagement**.
+By combining **data engineering, analysis, and visualization**, the project provides actionable insights that can support **data-driven business decisions**.

+---

+## ⭐ Author

+**Abhishek Hiwarkar **